tsmith4014/mem0_deployment_lab/docs/students/api.md

   - `What does Hermione want in git commits?`
 - Cheeky:
   - `What happens if I forget to update the README?`
-  - `Is this magic or permissions?` (should match “It's not magic—it's just logs and permissions.”)
+  - `Is this "magic" or is it configs/logs/permissions?` (should match her “rarely magic” preference)
+  - `Does Hermione tolerate "final_final_v3" filenames?`

 ### Challenge mode (try to “trick” the search)